Visit sLOVEnia – Why You Should

 Lake Bled

-Just an hour outside of Ljubljana lies beautiful Lake Bled and with hourly bus departures from the Ljubljana bus station and back, this makes for a perfect day trip.
+Just an hour outside of Ljubljana lies beautiful Lake Bled. bus departures are hourly from the Ljubljana bus station and back, this makes for a perfect day trip.
 Come here to stroll along the beautiful lake and get views of the Julian Alps.
-Additionally if you have a sweet tooth and like sampling desserts exclusive to places, make your way to The Park Cafe for their original cream cake.
+Additionally, if you have a sweet tooth and trying local desserts, you are in for a treat.
+Make your way to The Park Cafe for their original cream cake.
 It was a wonderful way to end my day in Lake Bled before returning back.

 Hostel Celcia

 It’s pretty awesome when the hostel you stay at has a story of its own.
-Hostel Celcia was once a prison turned boutique hostel thanks to over 80 local and international artists who transformed the “celica’s” or “cells”.
+Hostel Celcia was once a prison turned boutique hostel.
+Thanks to over 80 local and international artists who transformed the “celica’s” or “cells”.
 Can’t stay in the hostel but want to learn more?
-The hostel offers daily tours at 1pm but if you are like me and couldn’t make it to this tour, the front desk will gladly let you check out the artist “cells” aka rooms that aren’t occupied as each is different including the small museum which shows an original cell.
+The hostel offers daily tours at 1pm.
+If you’re like me, and couldn’t make the tour, front desk will gladly let you check out the artist “cells” aka unoccupied rooms.
+Each is different including the small museum which shows an original cell.

 Friday Open Market